Memento

 Photo from Xiaoyun on a metro in Oslo watching sunset

-I believe it would be valuable to test with more users using their own photos.
-That way, we could observe more authentic reactions and potentially uncover deeper insights.
+Testing with more users and their own photos could reveal more authentic reactions and uncover deeper insights.

 Next